InalDJ/DINS-automation-test/README.md

  ## How to run tests
  * After the repository has been cloned or the code copied, in Intellij IDEA go to: Run> Edit Configurations...
 Click "TestNg" and "+" button
  ![image](https://user-images.githubusercontent.com/65347205/99301898-b0e90f00-285f-11eb-99f4-246e8980325f.png)
  * Then a drop-down list will appear.
-Click "TestNg" again.
+Click "TestNg".
  * Then another window will appear.
 Set it up according to the following example.
 Choose the class with the automation tests we need according to your directory - In my case it is "com.dinstest.TestingClass":
  ![image](https://user-images.githubusercontent.com/65347205/99299035-af1d4c80-285b-11eb-8072-96ed615ad1ab.png)
  * Don't forget to add this text to "VM options": " -Dtestng.dtd.http=true".
 Otherwise an exception will occur during the tests.
 Click "Apply" and then "OK".